openmopac/openmopac.github.io/content/download/_index.md

 description: "Download and installation instructions for MOPAC"
 ---

-The latest version of MOPAC is 23.2.2, which can be downloaded as either a graphical installer or a compressed archive for Linux, Mac, or Windows.
+The latest version of MOPAC can be downloaded as either a graphical installer or a compressed archive for Linux, Mac, or Windows.

+**latest version:** 23.2.2 (October 28, 2025)

 | Linux | Mac | Windows |
 |:-:|:-:|:-:|